Vyšší Brod Monastery: Description

 The Cistercian monastery is located on the right bank of the river Vltava, in the south-west part of the town of Vyšší Brod.
 It was founded in 1259.
-Leopold Wackarž was abbot of this monastery.
+Leopold Wackarž was formerly the abbot.

 The Mass is celebrated exclusively according to the 1962 edition of the Roman Missal (Traditional Latin Mass) with Cistercian propers.

+It also houses a branch of the Prague Postal Museum.